AdobeDocs/workfront.en/help/quicksilver/wf-api/api/new-api-version-18.md

 ---
 # What's new in API version 18

-Adobe Workfront released API version 18 on <!--Date-->.
+Adobe Workfront released API version 18 on April 8, 2024.
 API version 18 features the following changes from version 15.

 ## Added resources